whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/for-designers.md

 # TL;DR for Designers

-Here we summarize what to avoid when designing a site and, in some cases, what can be done instead.
+Here we summarize what to avoid when designing a site.

 ## What to Avoid